 For any cell with multiple values, eliminate all spaces between delimiters (commas, ampersands, etc.) and values.
 For example, “Staff,Accounting” NOT “Staff, Accounting”

-The Asset Type refers to the type title that is set up in Configuration > Assets > Types & Custom Fields.
+The Asset Type refers to the type title that is set up in Settings > Assets > Types & Custom Fields.

 It is recommended that the Asset manager field contains the ID number of the user who will be managing the asset in Accelo (if applicable).